Alex MogliaMoglia Advisors | Schaumburg, IL

 - A Fireside Chat on the Foundations of Diversity, Equity, Inclusion and Authenticity

-- Ritu will discuss the following topics in her Fireside Chat: • The difference between diversity, equity, inclusion and authenticity • How authenticity, belonging and psychological safety are linked to inclusion • Unconscious bias – what is unconscious bias; key forms of bias that impact decision making; the impact of biases on professionals and clients from equity-seeking communities • Foundations of cultural competence, including concepts that impact professionals and clients from equity-seeking communities • Key strategies for becoming more inclusive and culturally competence in interacting with professionals and clients from equity-seeking communities, including how to be a better ally
+- Ritu will discuss the following topics in her Fireside Chat: • The difference between diversity, equity, inclusion and authenticity • How authenticity, belonging and psychological safety are linked to inclusion • Unconscious bias – what is unconscious bias; key forms of bias that impact decision making; the impact of biases on professionals and clients from equity-seeking communities • Foundations of cultural competence, including concepts that impact professionals and clients from equity-seeking communities • Key strategies for becoming more inclusive and culturally competence in interacting with professionals and clients from equity-seeking communities, including how to be a better ally.
+Learning Objectives: 1) What are some examples of biases and blindspots that have been observed within your organization?
+2) Which cultural identity groups are experiencing these issues? and 3) What are the perceptions around exclusion within your organization?

 - 11:30 AM - 1:00 PM